Two years ago I started writing the story of my time in Paris.

 Hear it here.

-The third was with Lina about the book tour.
+The third was with Lina about the road trip.

 Well, I chose US as the first destination for two reasons.
 One: It’s where most of the listeners are, not to mention most of the Patreon supporters.
 Two: I did a road trip there a few years ago and absolutely loved it.